You are currently viewing Dryel 101: Introduction to At-Home Dry Cleaning

 Disclosures: Ad.
 This post is sponsored by Dryel.
 They did not endorse the post.
 I wrote it entirely myself and it reflects my own 100% honest opinions.
 There are affiliate links in this post.

-How often did you put a gorgeous skirt, dress, blazer – you name it – back on the rack when you saw the tag “dry cleaning only” when check for the care advice?
+How often did you put a gorgeous skirt, dress, blazer – you name it – back on the rack when you saw the tag “dry cleaning only” when you checked for the care advice?
 If you are like me, it probably was every time you saw it.
 Or at least close to that.
 Why?
-I hated not to be able to clean pieces, but had to bring them to the dry cleaner.
-Two additional trips in my already busy schedule! 🙁
+I hated not to be able to maintain the clothes, but had to bring them to the dry cleaner.
+Two additional trips in my already busy schedule!

 I used Dryel to rescue my dirty white blazer and my tweed skirt.
 And it was as easy as 1-2-3.
 Here are the how-to steps: